Long-time behavior of solutions to a fluid dynamic shape optimization problem via phase-field method: Numerical implementation and examples

 This section is dedicated to numerically illustrate the convergence of solutions proved in Section~\ref{sec:LongTimeBehavior}.
 The equations involved in the optimization problems are solved using finite element method with the aid of the free software \texttt{FreeFem++} \cite{hecht2012}.

-The state and adjoint equations are discretized using $\mathbb{P}^1$-bubble finite elements for the velocity component, while we use $\mathbb{P}^1$ elements for the pressure, i.e. we use the MINI-element.
-To solve the time-dependent Navier--Stokes equations we utilize an Implicit/Explicit method: we uniformly partition the interval $[0,T]$ into $N_T$ subintervals $(t^{n-1},t^{n})$ and recursively solve the approximations $(\bu^n,p^n) \approx (\bu,p)(t^n)$ using the difference equation
+\jshsr{To approximate the phase-field, $\mathbb{P}^1$ finite elements were used.} The state and adjoint equations are discretized using $\mathbb{P}^1$-bubble finite elements for the velocity component, while we use $\mathbb{P}^1$ elements for the pressure, i.e. we use the MINI-element.
+To solve the time-dependent Navier--Stokes equations we utilize an Implicit/Explicit method: we uniformly partition the interval $[0,T]$ into $N_T$ subintervals $(t^{n-1},t^{n})$ and recursively solve the approximations $(\bu^n,p^n) \approx (\bu,p)(t^n)$ using the \ck{linear} difference equation

 with $\bu^0 = \bu_0$ and $\Delta t = t^{n} - t^{n-1}$.
 This method is a stable time-discretization method which in fact satisfies

 where $c>0$ continuously depends only on $\frac{1}{\mu\Delta t}$, $c_P$, and the continuity constant of the trace operator $\bH^1(\Omega)\hookrightarrow \bH^{1/2}(\partial\Omega)$.
 An appropriate adjoint equation is also formulated that corresponds to the optimization problem and the semi-discretization above.